 Who needs to apply in Downtown

-You do NOT need to apply for a Downtown parking freeze permit or exemption if your project includes residential parking only.
-If a residential project includes any employee or staff parking, you must apply for an exemption.
+You do NOT need to apply for a Downtown parking freeze permit or exemption certification if your project includes residential parking only.
+If a residential project includes any employee or staff parking, you must apply for an exemption certification.

-For all other projects you MUST apply for a Downtown parking freeze permit or exemption.
+For all other projects you MUST apply for a Downtown parking freeze permit or exemption certification.

-All projects are encouraged to contact the Commission.
+All projects located within the Downtown Parking Freeze Zone are encouraged to contact the Commission.
 For any project with residential parking only, the Commission will grant you a letter of exclusion, certifying that the project is excluded from the Commission's jurisdiction.

 Who needs to apply in South Boston